Belle is our dreamboat, beautiful 1965 Redball Heidelberg Windmill that can twirl and whirl and crank out some serious paper.

 She’s usually covered in a confetti of sparkly foil dust (also called slag, but that doesn’t sound as pretty) and brings a lot of bling to our world!

-Fat April was a rescue press as she was soundly stuck in a basement in Arlington, VA after the 40+ years she lived there.
-It was quite an extraction that involved a lot of butter.
-Kidding about the butter, but we did have to remove a lot of house trim to get her out!
+It was quite an extraction and involved a lot of butter.
+We're kidding about the butter!
+But, we did have to remove quite a bit of house trim and several doors to get her out!

-She is just so dainty weighing in at around 700lbs depending on the day (we don’t like to get too specific).
+She is just so darling & dainty, weighing in at about 700lbs depending on the day (we don’t like to get too specific).
+We adopted her from a lovely local artist who had run her own letterpress business for a time.

 She can often be found around town at local wedding shows giving people a glimpse into the art of fine paper and usually a fun keepsake they can take away.